Life of a limited liability partnership (LLP)

 - Termination of appointment of member – LL TM01

-- a service address (which may be stated to be “the LLP’s registered office”)
+- a service address (which can be ‘the LLP’s registered office’)

-- the country or state or part of the United Kingdom where he or she is usually resident
+- the country or state or part of the UK where they are usually resident

 - its corporate or firm name

-- in the case of a limited company incorporated and registered in the UK, its registration number; otherwise, the legal form of the company or firm and the law by which it’s governed and, if applicable, where registered and its registration number
+- its registration number (if it’s a limited company incorporated and registered in the UK) or the legal form of the company or firm and the law by which it’s governed, and where it’s registered and its registration number (if relevant)

 2.4 Residential addresses

-Residential addresses won’t appear on the public record if you only provide them in the correct part of the appointment or change of details forms.
-For paper forms this will be on a separate page, for electronic filings this will be shown in additional address fields.
+Residential addresses will not appear on the public register if you only provide them in the correct part when you file an appointment or change of details.
+For paper forms, this will be on a separate page.
+For electronic filings, this will be shown in additional address fields.

 2.5 Changing the status of the members

-You may amend the position at any time.
-If you selected that all members were to be designated on incorporation or later, but now wish only specified members to be designated, you’ll need to tell us of the change on form LL DE01.
+You can amend the position at any time.
+If you selected that all members were to be designated on incorporation or later, but now want only specified members to be designated, you’ll need to tell us about this change on form LL DE01.

-If you selected that only specified members were to be designated on incorporation or later, but now wish all the members to be designated you’ll need to tell us on form LL DE01.
+If you selected that only specified members were to be designated on incorporation or later but now want all the members to be designated, you’ll need to tell us on form LL DE01.
 This will need to be accompanied by a change of member’s details on LL CH01 or LL CH02 for any member that’s not already a designated member.
-That member will need to signify their consent to being a designated member.
+That member will need to give their consent to being a designated member.

 Records held here are sometimes used to check the legitimacy of an LLP and its members before credit or loans are made.
 Therefore it’s important that the records are correct.
 LLPs are vulnerable to fraud if the wrong people register as LLP members or a bogus registered office address is filed.